 What do Starbucks, Apple, and Hershey’s all have in common?
 Besides the fact that they’re all the companies behind some very successful products, they also have a loyal following of extremely passionate fans.
 And if you scratch below the surface, you’ll find that each of these companies have used social media and other online resources to their advantage so they could expand the presence of their brand and invigorate their marketing efforts.

 So when it comes to your own personal brand, how do you market yourself?
+Have you tried marketing dissertation help?
 Here are several tried and true strategies to do just that.

 1. Create a Plan of Action